-This Statement is made voluntarily for the reporting period 1 January 2022 to 31 December 2022.
+This Statement is made voluntarily for the reporting period 1 January 2023 to 31 December 2023.
 This Statement outlines how we identify and assess modern slavery risks in our operations and supply chain, the actions we have taken to address those risks and the progress we have made to improve our understanding and effectiveness of the management of modern slavery and human trafficking risks.

-SunPower operates using Maxeon group-wide policies and procedures to assess and manage modern slavery risks.
+SunPower operates using Maxeon groupwide policies and procedures to assess and manage modern slavery risks.
 The adoption of these policies is not intended to convey how we are structured, managed or controlled.

-This Statement was approved by our Board of Directors on 28 June 2023.
+This Statement was approved by our Board of Directors on 25 June 2024.

-If you have any questions about this Statement, please contact Matthew Kasdin, Director, Senior Counsel and Deputy Chief Ethics and Compliance Officer at matt.kasdin@maxeon.com.
+If you have any questions about this Statement, please contact Lindsey Wiedmann, Chief Sustainability Officer.

+lindsey.wiedmann@maxeon.com